 Back when the Citi AAdvantage Executive card had a massive 100,000 mile sign-up bonus, I signed several family members up for the card, then added myself as an authorized user so I could help them meet the minimum spending requirements.
-If I’d decided to keep one of those accounts open and remain an authorized user, it would mean free club lounge access for as long as the account remained open.
-If you still have your Citi AAdvantage Executive card and want to make the travel experience easier for a (responsible) family member, then all you have to do is add them as an authorized user to your card and they’ll become eligible for this benefit.
+If I’d kept one of those accounts open and remained an authorized user, I could maintain the lounge access benefit.
+If you still have your Citi AAdvantage Executive card and want to make the travel experience easier for a (responsible) family member, add them as an authorized user and they’ll become eligible for this benefit.
 There is no fee to add an authorized user.

-American Airlines has over 50 Admirals Club lounges around the world and with airport terminals being packed to the brim this time of year, they present a nice, quiet (er) alternative place to grab a snack and hang out before boarding a flight.
+American Airlines has over 50 Admirals Club lounges around the world.
+With airport terminals packed to the brim this time of year, airline lounges are a nice, quiet (er) place to grab a snack and hang out before a flight.
 I once visited the Admirals Club lounge in Paris and have to say, it was pretty nice.
 The food wasn’t catered by the Peninsula Hotel, but it was perfectly fine for a pre-flight snack.
 It definitely beats any of the fine junk food establishments you’ll find in the terminal and there’s free wifi and a place to charge your phone without having to sit on the floor next to twelve other people crowded around a charging station (sorry, I’m working on the less complaining thing).

 The sig-up bonus on the Citi AAdvantage Executive credit card is currently 50,000 miles after $5,000 spent within 3 months.
 The card does have a $450 annual fee which isn’t waived the first year.
-This card is really ideal if you’re a frequent traveler who normally pays for Admirals Club membership and gets value out of the Global Entry/TSA Recheck application fee credit and 25% in-flight purchase savings.
+This card is really ideal if you’re a frequent traveler who normally pays for Admirals Club membership.
+Or if you get value out of the Global Entry/TSA PreCheck application fee credit and 25% in-flight purchase savings.
 For the rest of us, I think the Citi Advantage Platinum card with a $95 annual fee will do.

 Will you be making use of the Citi AAdvantage Executive credit card’s new Admirals Club lounge benefit for authorized users?